AbhijitGhosh0007/PCR-Penta/README.md

 # PCR-Penta

-This project is all about solving a batch of pentadiagonal systems in a GPU where our newly developed parallel cyclic reduction (PCR) algorithm is used.
+This project is about the GPU implementation of our newly developed parallel cyclic reduction (PCR) algorithm to solve a batch of pentadiagonal systems.

 Given a batch of pentadiagonal systems with batch size m and system size n, implementation is divided into two parts: n<=1024 and n>1024.

-A link to the documentation of this project will be updated soon.
+A link to the documentation will be updated soon.